rnlclngpilar/SOFE3720-FinalProject/README.md

 # SOFE3720-FinalProject
-Segmenting and Clustering of Neighbourhoods in Toronto
+TORONTO - Segmentation and Clustering of Neighbourhoods

 ## 1- Project Description: